fleetdm/fleet/handbook/engineering/README.md

 1. Review and follow the [Fleet writing style guide](https://fleetdm.com/handbook/company/communications#writing).
 2. Make a copy of the ["Article: Guide Template"](https://docs.google.com/document/d/1OPcDouyfyFPg3ScrN4bo6ol8vMfMa3P9-BIfbnEdcg4/copy) and rename "Article: [Guide] {feature name}".
-3. Find the "Article: Guide Template".
-4. Right-click the template file and choose "Make a copy".
-5. Find the new "Copy of Article: Guide Template" file, right-click and select "rename".
-6. Name the file "Article: [Guide] {feature name}"
 7. Open the template and insert your content into the provided template format.
 8. Create a [new GitHub
    issue](https://github.com/fleetdm/fleet/issues/new?assignees=spokanemac&labels=:help-it&title=New%20guide:)